felikemath/research_projects/project4.md

 <br>Figure 2 GUI design of the mobile web application.
 </p>

-The functionalities of such features are implemented using JavaScript, including those in the client side (such as drawing on the canvas object) and those handling communication between the server and client (such as the button click function).
-Please see the html file and the JavaScript file here and here in GitHub, respectively.
+<p>The functionalities of such features are implemented using JavaScript, including those in the client side (such as drawing on the canvas object) and those handling communication between the server and client (such as the button click function).
+Please see the html file and the JavaScript file here and here in GitHub, respectively.</p>

+<button class="button button1"><a href="https://github.com/felikemath/P4_AI_handwriting_recog_on_mobile">View the Project on GitHub</a></button>

 ## <a name="_results"></a>Results and Discussions